soxueren/atsd/api/sql/scheduled-sql-store.md

 | metric.{field-name} | string | `0-*` | [Metric field](README.MD#metric-columns) for each metric in the row.<br>Field name set by discarding `metric.` prefix.<br>Cell value contains metric field value.|
 | entity.{field-name} | string | `0-*` | [Entity field](README.MD#entity-columns) for the entity in the row.<br>Field name set by discarding `entity.` prefix.<br>Cell value contains entity field value.|

-* The following metadata fields are read-only and can be not be set: 'metric.name', 'metric.lastInsertTime', 'entity. groups'.
+* The following metadata fields are read-only and can be not be set: 'metric.name', 'metric.lastInsertTime', 'entity. groups':

 ### Table Names